rwhite35/demo_module_public/README.md

 ### .htaccess File

-Laminas MVC along with its ModuleManager and ServiceManager uses Configuration Management to dynamically load views, controllers and artifacts that have been defined in the Router's `route stack`.
-The route stack is a merged `routes` object collated from each resources 'module.config.php` file.
-There are a couple configurations that are required to support dynamic autoloading.
+Laminas MVC along with its ModuleManager and ServiceManager use Configuration Management to dynamically load views, controllers and artifacts that have been defined in a `route stack` object.
+The route stack is a merged set of `routes`, collated from each resources 'module.config.php` file.
+There are a couple additional configurations required to support dynamic autoloading.

-1. Confirm Apache has enabled rewrite module
-..* LoadModule rewrite_module modules/mod_rewrite.so
+1. Confirm Apache (usually in httpd.conf) has enabled rewrite module ..* LoadModule rewrite_module modules/mod_rewrite.so

 2. Confirm Apache has enabled Access File
 ..* AccessFileName .htaccess

-3. Add the following directives to the an .htaccess file under public/ directory
+3. Add the following directives to the an .htaccess file under any public/ directory that's comfigured for autoloading

 ```bash
 RewriteEngine On